emberjs/guides/source/components/triggering-changes-with-actions.md

 to trigger behavior.

 That makes it easy to remember how to add an action to a component.
-It's just like passing an attribute, but you use the `action` helper to pass a function instead.
+It's like passing an attribute, but you use the `action` helper to pass a function instead.

 Actions in components allow you to